mezo-org/validator-kit/README.md

 This is `26656` by default, but can be changed using the `p2p.laddr` or `p2p.external_address` parameters in the `config.toml` file.

-#### Lightweight seed nodes

 To run a Seed Node with minimal resources, you have to additionally:
 - Set `pruning=everything` in `app.toml` to enable storing only current chain state
 - Set `state-sync.snapshot-interval` to `0` to disable snapshots of the state

-Setting those parameters can significantly reduce node's storage usage, thus improving the resource efficiency.
+Setting those parameters will significantly reduce node's storage usage, thus improving the resource efficiency.

 ### RPC node